How Merchandise Mix Impacts Retail

 To know what products to stock, look at a few key business metrics, such as your inventory status, price-point analysis, square-inch analysis, category analysis, and gross margin percentage.
 Each metric provides insight into what products are selling.
 Also review your marketing results to gain data on average items sold per order, response rates, and response to offers.

 Know Your Customer Base

 It's important not only to know what your customers have bought in the past but to understand what they might buy in the future.
-Since most retailers don't have a crystal ball, how can they possibly predict what customers will want?
-Try asking the customer.
-Get to know what items your customers are willing to pay for, and where they see any value.
-That will help you figure out what changes you should make to your merchandising mix, and what things you should leave alone.
-As the old saying goes, "if it ain't broke, don't fix it."
+Since most retailers don't have a crystal ball, they need to find ways to reasonably predict what customers will want.
+Customer surveys are one way to learn what items your customers want and are willing and able to pay for.

 Get the Most Bang for Your Buck From Vendors